webprogramming260/startup-example/README.md

 ## Login deliverable

-For this deliverable I added user registration and authentication.
+For this deliverable I associate the votes with the logged in user.

 - **User registration** - Creates a new account in the database.
-- **existing user** - Verifies the user's name and password from data stored in the database
+- **existing user** - Stores the votes under the same user if the user already exists.
-- **Use MongoDB to store credentials** - done!
+- **Use MongoDB to store credentials** - Stores both user and their votes.
 - **Restricts functionality** - You cannot vote until you have logged in.
+This is restricted on the frontend only. 😔

 ## WebSocket deliverable

-For this deliverable I enabled realtime reporting of votes from other users.
+For this deliverable I used webSocket to update the votes on the frontend in realtime.

 - **Backend listens for WebSocket connection** - done!
 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
-- **WebSocket data displayed** - All user votes display in realtime
+- **WebSocket data displayed** - All user votes display in realtime.
+I'm really proud that this is working.
+Way cool!

 ## React deliverable

-For this deliverable I port the application over to React.
+For this deliverable I converted the application over to use Vue.
+I know it is supposed to use React, but the instructor said I could use Vue because I already have extensive experience with React.

 - **Bundled and transpiled** - done!
 - **Components** - Login, voting list, vote are all components.
 - **Router** - Routing between login and voting components.
-- **Hooks** - UseState to track changes in vote state.
+- **Hooks** - Vue uses class properties instead of `UseState` to track changes in vote state.